 People-led

 Taking a people-led approach ensures that changes in health and social care truly meet the needs of those they are intended to serve.
 It means engaging with people, with dignity and respect, as partners in designing and delivering change.
-This means outcomes are personal, coordinated and enabling.

 A people-led approach is not just a value statement, it shapes the quality and impact of change itself.
 When people are actively involved, services are more likely to be compassionate, relevant and sustainable.